-Where was Jesus for the three days in between His death and resurrection?
+Where was Jesus between His death and resurrection?

 By S. Michael Houdmann, Got Questions Ministries

 The "where was Jesus?" question understandably becomes very common around Easter.
 The death and resurrection of Christ being celebrated on Good Friday and Easter Sunday raise the questions: What happened in between?
 Where was Jesus and what was He doing for those three days?
 Why three days?
 Did Jesus go to hell in between His death and resurrection? etc., etc. Answering the questions is difficult because the Bible does not say much about where Jesus was and what He was doing between His death and resurrection.
 The Bible gives a few details, but even the interpretation of those details is difficult.